kwame-mintah/aws-automl-serverless-deployment/README.md

 The lambda functions deployed aim to automate, preparing data and transforming features, training and tuning, deploying models and running inferences etc.

+## Notice

+This repository is to serve as an example, the architecture proposed may not apply to all use cases due to the limitations of lambdas.
+Please consider other AWS services, for instance Elastic Container Service (ECS), for much better performance and longer running tasks.
+As the MLOps workflow has been split into various components, it should be easy to identify areas that could benefit to being moved to a different service with better compute.

 # Architecture

 ![proposed-automlops-level-2](/docs/drawio/aws-automlops-deployment.png)